Screener cryptocurrency

 Sort the table by funding from lowest to highest.
 Coins with persistent negative funding—below -0.03% over an 8-hour period—are overly shorted.
 Short positions pay longs every settlement period, and holding a position becomes more expensive with each hour.

-Key filter: the "24h Open Interest" column.
+Key filter: column "OI 24 hours."
 If open interest rises with negative funding, new short sellers are entering the market.
 The more short sellers accumulate, the more powerful the cascade of forced closings will be when the price reverses.

-Real-world example: in October 2023, before the rally from $27,000 to $35,000, funding hovered around -0.04% for two days straight.
+Real-life example: October 2023, before the rally BTC from $27,000 to $35,000, funding on Binance remained around -0.04% for two days in a row.
 OI while growing by 18%.
 Traders who tracked this combination in the screener went long before the main impulse began and took a 30% move.
 Negative funding in itself is not a signal.
 But the combination of "funding + growing OI + low RSI" statistically gives an advantage.

-How to detect abnormal growth before a pulse
+How to detect abnormal growth OI before the impulse

 What's behind this?
 Large players are accumulating positions through limit orders and algorithmic execution—they're intentionally not moving the price.
-But a rally without price movement is like a compressed spring.
-Funding tells you where it'll go: a positive signal means a dumping of overheated longs is likely, while a negative signal means a squeeze on shorts.
+But the growth OI Without price movement, it's a compressed spring.
+Funding tells you where it'll go next: positive—a dumping of overheated longs is likely; negative—a squeeze on shorts.

-Additional filter: RSI Below 35 with rising and negative funding.
+Additional filter: RSI below 35 with rising OI and negative funding.
 This is one of the most statistically reliable combinations for entering a long position on the futures market.
 It's not a guarantee of profit, but the odds are on your side.
-This is exactly what the situation has been like before most of the rallies of the last two years.
+This is exactly what the situation looks like.
+ETH before most of the rallies of the last two years.

 How to search for density breakouts in the order book